intsystems/Zero-shot-structural-pruning/README.md

 | Slides | [link](https://github.com/intsystems/Zero-shot-structural-pruning/blob/master/slides/slides.pdf) |

 ## Abstract
-This paper investigated the problem of structural pruning in neural networks.
+The paper investigates the problem of structural pruning in neural networks.
+Structural pruning is the procedure of removing entire groups of parameters from a neural network, for example, filters in CNNs or skip connections.
+An appropriate pruning strategy can improve both generalization performance and inference efficiency.
+The main difficulty of structural pruning is that removing a layer requires removing or consistently modifying all dependent layers.

-The proposed method is based on analyzing the deep learning computation graph and estimating the information flow propagated through it.
-The method enables the estimation of the importance of operations in a computation graph in a few-shot setting.
+The proposed method is based on the analysis of the deep learning computation graph and the estimation of the information flow propagated through it.
+The method enables the estimation of the importance of operations in the computation graph in a few-shot setting, i.e., using several forward passes of a data subset through the analyzed model.
+To demonstrate the effectiveness of the proposed method, we conduct multiple experiments on the MNIST dataset.

-Experiments have shown that the method is superior to surrogate models that do not use computation graph information.
-It is also possible to fine-tune the model after pruning, which can significantly improve its performance.
-Thus, the important role of computation graph information in structural pruning has been demonstrated.
-In future work, we plan to extend and generalize the method to channel-wise pruning (for example, filters in CNNs).